KJKan/mcfarland/Tutorial.md

 This is a short tutorial on how to compare latent factor models and psychometric network models using the R package Psychonetrics.

-The tutorial accompanies the paper Kan, KJ, de Jonge, H, van der Maas, HLJ, Levine, SZ, & Epskamp, S. (2020).
+The tutorial accompanies the paper Kan, K.J., de Jonge, H., van der Maas, H.L.J., Levine, S.Z., & Epskamp, S. (2020).
 How to Compare Latent Factor Models and Psychometric Network Models.
-A comment on McFarland.
-Journal of Intelligence.                                    #
+A comment on McFarland. *Journal of Intelligence*.

-We illustrate
+We illustrate here
 - How a network can be extracted from the data from one sample and fitted on the data of another sample.
-     - In other words, we test if a network replicates.
+     - In other words, we test if a gieven network replicates in a second sample.
 - How the statistics of that network can be compared to the fit statistics of (various) factor models.

 Factor models fitted are those that were considered by McFarland (2020):